HumanBrainProject/cortical-voluba/openshift-deployment/README.rst

-Deploying on an OpenShift cluster
+Deploying to an OpenShift cluster
 =================================

+As an example, these are the instructions for restoring the deployment on https://okd-dev.hbp.eu/.

 #.
-Create the project named `cortical-voluba` on https://okd.hbp.eu/
+You can use the deployment configuration saved in `<openshift-dev-export.yaml>`_ provided in the repository as a starting point.
+Edit the route contained in this file to use the correct URL.
 #.
-Log in to https://okd.hbp.eu/ using the command-line ``oc`` tool, switch to the `cortical-voluba` project with ``oc project cortical-voluba``
+Create the project named `cortical-voluba` on https://okd-dev.hbp.eu/
 #.
+Log in using the command-line ``oc`` tool (https://okd-dev.hbp.eu/console/command-line), switch to the `cortical-voluba` project with ``oc project cortical-voluba``
+#.
 Import the objects from your edited YAML file using ``oc create -f openshift-dev-export.yaml``
 #.
 Re-create the Persistent Volume Claims and upload the data (see below).
 #.
-Create the needed Config Maps and Secrets.
+Edit the Config Maps if needed, re-create the needed Secrets (namely ``redis/database-password``).
 #.
 Start the build.
 The deployment should follow automatically.
 #.
 Go to `Builds` -> `Builds` -> `cortical-voluba` -> `Configuration`, copy the GitHub Webhook URL and configure it into the GitHub repository (https://github.com/HumanBrainProject/cortical-voluba/settings/hooks).
 Make sure to set the Content Type to ``application/json``.